Kento Kumabara

 Kento Kumabara (熊原 健人, Kumabara Kento) is a Japanese former professional baseball pitcher.
-He has played in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars and Tohoku Rakuten Golden Eagles.
+He played in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars and Tohoku Rakuten Golden Eagles from 2016 to 2020.

 Career

 Yokohama DeNA BayStars selected Kumabara with the second selection in the 2015 NPB draft.

 On May 12, 2019, Kumabara made his NPB debut.

-On December 2, 2020, he become a free agent.
-After he announced his retirement.
+On December 2, 2020, Kumabara became a free agent; shortly thereafter, he announced his retirement.